cosmos/sdk-tutorials/b9lab-content/3-main-concepts/09-protobuf.md

 Protocol buffers, also called Protobuf in the short form, are an open source, extensible, cross-platform and language-neutral method of serializing object data, primarily used for network communication.
 There are several libraries for multiple platforms that all use a common interface description language to generate source code for encoding and decoding streams of bytes representing structured data.

-Originally designed and developed by Google, Protobuf has been an open source project since 2008 and services as the basis for Remote Procedure Call (RPC) systems.
+Originally designed and developed by Google, Protobuf has been an open source project since 2008 and serves as the basis for Remote Procedure Call (RPC) systems.

 `.proto` files contain data structures called messages.
 A compiler, `protoc`, interprets the `.proto` file and generates source code in supported languages, such as Go, C++, C#, Dart, Java, Python, and others.